manodeep/Corrfunc/README.rst

    produce the Landy-Szalay estimator for `wp(rp)`.

 2. ``DDsmu_mocks`` -- The standard auto/cross correlation between two data
    sets.
-The outputs, DD, DR and RR can be combined using the python utility ``convert_3d_counts_to_cf`` to produce the Landy-Szalay estimator for `xi(s, mu)`.
+The outputs, DD, DR and RR can be combined using the Python utility ``convert_3d_counts_to_cf`` to produce the Landy-Szalay estimator for `xi(s, mu)`.

 3. ``DDtheta_mocks`` -- Computes angular correlation function between two data